jgrassler/talks/magnum-debugging-101/lightning/main.md

 <!--

-Now this user data script is where the most common error occurs: the wait condition timeout.
+Now this user data script is where the most common failure mode occurs: the wait condition timeout.

 Just like other errors, you will see this one in the `status_reason` field.

-Wait condition timeouts are the most common failure mode for Magnum clusters.
-They happen whenever the user data scripts fail: for the very last script to run signals deployment completion by requesting the wait condition's URL.
-If that URL is never accessed, the wait condition times out and transitions to `CREATE_FAILED` state.
+Wait condition timeouts happen if the user data scripts on an instance fail to signal completion: for the very last script to run accesses the wait condition's URL.
+If that URL is accessed late or never, the wait condition times out and transitions to `CREATE_FAILED` state.

 -->